Terington Province, Northwest, Global

 “It goes without saying that our contracts are second to none,” Mr. Silies pronounced gravely.
 “We can’t compare diamonds to peanuts, now can we?”

 Busy puffed his chest in the familiar act of solidarity.
 “I’ll speak to Mr. Dippins and make him understand the calamity of your situation.
 You can leave this debacle in my careful hands.
 I won’t let you down.”

 “You, my friend, are an army of one.”
 Mr. Grimly took a sip of his whiskey.
-“And a knowledgable host.
+“And a knowledgeable host.
 You’ve never failed us before.
 I don’t expect it’ll be any different this time.”

 Busy mustered a sheepish grin.
 “I’m here to serve our tenants.”

 The elevator stopped on the twelfth floor.
 Mark waited to escort him with his chest puffed.
 Busy puffed his chest in rousing response, their only exchange in the eight years they’d been meeting outside the elevator.
-Busy thought he detected a smile in the eyes of his comrade, but he couldn’t be sure.
+Busy thought he detected a smile in the eyes of his comrade, although he couldn’t be sure.
 Mark had an unwavering poker face.
 A useful skill for a man in his position.

 Inside Mr. Dippins’ lavish office, Busy admired the expensive decor as was his custom.
 And once again, he promised himself the office.
 Above all else, Busy admired rank.

 “Reports have reached me the tenants are unhappy,” Mr. Dippins said from his oak desk.
 He gestured for his third in command to take a seat.